isabella232/asset-compute.en/help/architecture.md

 This article can cover the following topics:

+* minimize description to custom workers
+* remove all internal stuff (e.g. Photoshop worker, API Gateway) from text and diagram
+* update diagram to focus on 3rd party custom workers ONLY
 * Explain important transactions/handshakes?
 * Flow of assets/control?
 See the illustration on the Nui diagrams wiki.
 * Illustrations.
 See the SVG shared by Alex.